 Go for a premium PVC mat that ensures that no harmful substances will be used and emitted during the manufacturing process.
-SO you get all the benefits of using PVC without the harmful materials.
+So you get all the benefits of using PVC without harmful materials.

 One such brand to go for is Manduka.
 This is what Manduka says on their website:

 “We consider a PRO™ purchase an environmentally conscious choice.
 In general, PVC is not environmentally friendly, as it seeps toxins into landfills, and toxins are often released during the manufacturing process.
 However, we are happy to report that our PRO™ mats are free of toxins (specifically phthalate-free) and that the PRO™ manufacturing process is certified emissions-free.
 Additionally, OEKO-TEX, a European association for textile industries, certifies the Manduka PRO™ Series mats are safe and free of harmful substances.”

 Best for: At least regarding the Manduka Pro, this is the preferred option for Ashtanga yoga practitioners or anyone with a dynamic yoga practice.
 The reason is that it is durable has great grip, has good cushioning, and will last a lifetime (did you know it comes with a lifetime guarantee?).

 As a side note, I did a survey of Ashtanga practitioners where an incredible 73% recommended the Manduka Pro.